cecilialeung05/capstone-project-focusflow/README.md

 ### Task Management
 - **Create, Edit, Delete Tasks:** Manage tasks with titles, descriptions, due dates, and statuses (open, in progress, completed).
-- **Tagging and Filtering:** Easily categorize tasks with tags and filter them by category for better organization.
+- **Tagging and Filtering:** Easily categorize tasks with tags and filter them for better organization.

-### Notes Integration
+### Smart Notes (Linked to Tasks)
 - **Task-Linked Notes:**  Attach and manage notes related to specific tasks to keep relevant information in one place.
-- **Organize and Search:** Quickly search and filter notes using the tagging system.
+- **Organize and Search:** Quickly find notes using the tagging system.

-### Focus Timer
+### Pomodoro-Style Focus Timer
-- **Built-in Timer:** Use the integrated focus timer to track work sessions.
-Receive prompts to take a break every 25 minutes.
+- **Built-in Timer:** Work in structured sessions with break reminders every 25 minutes.

 ### Wellness & Motivational Boost Prompts
 - **Stay Inspired:** Receive periodic wellness and motivational prompts designed to provide a mental and emotional boost during work sessions.